pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ### Fitting a ODEs System

-This example demonstrates how to fit an Ordinary Differential Equations (ODEs) syste using Kinbiont.
+This example demonstrates how to fit an Ordinary Differential Equations (ODEs) system using Kinbiont.
 The system models interactions between four variables, and we aim to estimate its parameters from noisy simulated data.

-First we define a custom model (if you want to use an harcoded model just put the corresponding sting in the model field for the simulation and the fit).
+First, we define a custom model (if you want to use a hardcoded model, just put the corresponding string in the model field for the simulation and the fit).
 The system consists of:
 - **u1**: A reactant influenced by u4.
 - **u2**: An intermediate product.